Zeres-Engel/FPTvision/README.md

 ## Overview

-The app is designed to automatically scrape stock data using the VNStock API and predict the stock price for the following day.
-The app displays the predicted stock price using a chart.
+The application allows users to label faces by entering names in the text bar.
+The model performs facial detection and applies a normalization crop to the detected faces.
+It then saves the cropped face images into a directory with the same name as the entered name.
+Additionally, the application performs facial recognition on the detected faces.
   <img src="images/overview.png" width="800">